Tobacco use is the

 leading cause of preventable death in the United States.
 Many high school students would turn 18—the previous legal age to purchase tobacco and e-cigarettes in most states—during their senior year of high school.
 Often, they would purchase tobacco and e-cigarette products for younger students.

-In December 2019, a federal Tobacco 21 law was passed that raised the national purchase age for all tobacco products, including e-cigarettes, to 21 years old.
+In December 2019, a federal Tobacco 21 law was passed to help fix this problem.
+The law raised the national purchase age for all tobacco products, including e-cigarettes, to 21 years old.
 This law put the onus on the retailer by making it illegal to sell any tobacco product to a minor under the age of 21.
 This law is generally enforced through fines and protects younger adolescents from accessing tobacco products through friends who are legally able to buy them.

 How Tobacco 21 laws help